No data available for the deliverable: Public Procurement Act

 Summary

 The Public Procurement Act is the government’s response to the Zondo Commission’s recommendations on procurement and other related issues.
-The commission highlighted the need for greater transparency in procurement processes, highlighting how opaque procedures and lack of accountability enabled corruption.
+The commission highlighted the need for greater transparency in procurement processes, highlighting how opaque procedures and a lack of accountability enabled corruption.
 President Cyril Ramaphosa enacted the bill into law (Public Procurement Act No. 28 of 2024) in July 2024.
+In April 2026, associated draft regulations (Draft Public Procurement Tribunal Regulations and Draft General Public Procurement Regulations) were published for public comment to operationalise the Public Procurement Act.

 View DetailsIs it working?